 Arts Support Framework

 The Arts Support Framework was launched to support the local arts and cultural sector with the Arts Housing Programme, Visual Arts Partnership, and Artspace@SCCC.
 The first three arts tenants in the Centre are Drum Feng, Nam Hwa Opera and TENG Ensemble.
-SCCC also signed Memorandum of Understanding with eight local visual arts organisations to provide venue support for their annual exhibitions.
+SCCC also partnered with eight local visual arts organisations to provide venue support for their annual exhibitions.

 Whispers from the Dragon’s Teeth Gate